sapphicnerddev/minikit/README.md

 Once you've got the repo cloned with `git clone` or your choice of repo management, it's as easy as running `mvn` to build the plugin.

+> [!NOTE]
+> If you're building from source, we assume that you already have an IDE like IntelliJ or VSCode setup for Java development.

 ---

 If you don't want to build from source, you just need the JRE, and the [PaperMC JAR file](https://papermc.io/).
 The latest build of the plugin is in the [Releases](https://github.com/sapphicnerddev/minikit/releases) page.